idan-rubin/icq.bot.net/README.md

 C# wrapper for ICQ Bot APIs.
 Inspired by https://github.com/TelegramBots/Telegram.Bot

 Currently supports the following:
-* Get Bot updates - polling is currently the only supported method to run your ICQ bot :(
+* Get Bot Updates - polling is currently the only supported method to run your ICQ bot :(
 * Send Text Message
 * Edit Text Message
 * Send File (supports image and video)